 It’s actually a neat evolutionary quirk, developed over time, designed to enable us to survive.
 So how does it work?
-Why do we get wrinkled fingertips?
+Why do our fingertips get wrinkled when in water?
 Not only that, but why is it only our fingertips and not other parts of our body that wrinkle?

 Imagine the treads on a racing car’s tyres.
 In dry weather, drivers use smooth treads because these will have a better grip on the road.
 However, on a wet track, drivers will change their tyres and opt for ones with deep treads.

 The treads in these tyres channel water away from the surface area which allows the tyres to grip the road more efficiently.
-The same is true when we get wrinkled fingertips.
-If we have been in the water for a long time, we need ‘treads’ in our fingertips to be able to grip a slippery surface in order to be able to escape.
+The same is true when the skin on our fingertips gets wrinkled.
+If we have been in the water for a long time, we need ‘treads’ on our fingertips to be able to grip a slippery surface in order to be able to escape.